There's a secret to Britain's Got Talent's continued success, according to Alesha Dixon.

 Alesha will return to judge Britain's Got Talent in 2018 alongside Amanda Holden, David Walliams and Simon Cowell.

-The show typically starts filming in January and starts on TV in the Spring.
+The show started filming in January and starts on TV in the Spring.